soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

     **Access point:** https://github.com/soilwise-he

+Git is a multi purpose environment for storing and managing software and documentation, versioning and configuration that also offers various functions the support the management and monitoring of the software development process.

+### Key Features

+Git is an acknowledged platform to store, version, configure and docuemnt software, with additional features for software and software development management.
+The key features used in SoilWise are:

+1. **Code storage, version and configuration management** — Git is used to deposit and manage versions of Soilwise code, documentation and configurations.
+2. **Issue and release management** — SoilWIse uses the issue and release management to document, monitor and track the development of software conponents and their integration.
-Git is used to store versions of Soilwise code, documentation and configuration.
-It is also used for issue and release management and automated pipelines for deployment, augmentation, validation and harvesting external sources.
+3. **Process automation** — Git defines and runs automated pipelines for deployment, augmentation, validation and harvesting external sources.

 ## Integrations & Interfaces

+## Key Architectural Decisions

+## Risks & Limitations

 <!-- HERE'S FOR REFERENCE, THE PREVIOUS CONTENT